ink-splatters/CV/cv.typ

   description: "Hobby Project (Partially Sponsored)", )
 #resume-item[
-  Designed and build PoC of HFT matching engine using C++23, SIMD intrinsics, and Go for management APIs with strong focus on ultra-low latency and customization\ \
+  Designed and build PoC of HFT matching engine using C++23, SIMD intrinsics, and Go for management APIs with strong focus on ultra-low latency and customization\
   Tools: C++23, Go, Cap’n Proto, SIMD intrinsics
 ]

 #resume-entry(
   title: "Feature flags transpiler",
-  location: "Haarlem, The Netherlands",
+  location: "Amsterdam, The Netherlands",
   date: "2018 - 2019",
   description: "HVR Software",
 )
 #resume-item[
   - Scratch-rewrote advanced feature flags transpiller for DSL with pattern matching and multiple inheritance of entities, reducing its runtime for an order of magnitude (5 sec vs 60-70 sec) which resulted in measurable gains for R&D team and saving of build infra costs, as the tool was at the hot path of tens of CI/CD pipelines running 24x7
   - Extended the functionality, making it possible to use the mentioned DSL as a single source of truth for documentation generation purposes.\
-  Tools: Python\ \
+  Tools: Python
 ]

+#resume-entry(
+  title: "Zero-to-one generator of CRUD apps",
+  location: "Haarlem, Netherlands",
+  date: "Nov 2019 – Sep 2021",
+  description: "AIMMS B.V.",
+)
+#resume-item[
+  Wrote generator of CRUD apps from declarative schema which helped to drastically reduce R&D costs of internal tooling:
+  - OOB OAuth support
+  - two generator backends:
+    - Python/FastAPI/FastUI (CRUD generator)
+    - Typescript/tRPC + Prisma + React\
+  Tools: Python, TortoiseORM, FastAPI, FastAPI Users (OAuth), FastUI, Typescript, React, tRPC, Prisma, Auth.js ]

 #resume-entry(